PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Experiments

-\textbf{Baseline models.} To validate the effectiveness of the proposed PIMRL framework, we introduced several baseline models.
+\textbf{Baseline Models.} To validate the effectiveness of the proposed PIMRL framework, we introduced several baseline models.
 Firstly, we considered the widely recognized high-performing data-driven model FNO \cite{li2020fourier}, which has been trained on datasets with two different time intervals, denoted as FNO (trained on fine-scale data with small time steps) and FNO-coarse (trained on coarse-scale data with large time steps).
-In particular, we examined the impact of cumulative error on long-term predictions.
-Our results show that the influence of error accumulation is significant.
-Detailed analysis is provided in Section \ref{main results}.
-Secondly, we included the PeRCNN model \cite{Rao_2023}, which embeds physical knowledge in a hard way and demonstrates excellent performance on multiple datasets.
-Due to constraints on the time stepping of the model, PeRCNN is trained only on datasets with small time stepping.
-Lastly, we incorporated ConvLSTM \cite{shi2015convolutional}, a classic sequential prediction model trained on datasets with large time stepping, serving as the macro-scale module within our framework in a residual way.
-The details are shown in the Appendix.
+Secondly, we included the PeRCNN model \cite{Rao_2023}, which embeds physical knowledge in a hard way.
+Due to constraints on the time stepping of the model, PeRCNN is trained on datasets with small time steps.
+Lastly, we incorporated CROP~\cite{gao2025discretizationinvariance}(CROP-coarse trained on coarse-scale data with large time steps), a method proposed to address problems with generalization and discretization mismatch errors in existing neural operators across different data resolutions.
+Since the original CROP paper did not include 1D and 3D cases, we employ AE-ConvLSTM \cite{vlachas2022multiscale} as a substitute.
+The details are shown in Appendix C.

-\textbf{Evaluation Metrics.} To comprehensively evaluate the performance of our model, we adopted several metrics: Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and High Correction Time (HCT).
-These metrics provide a multi-faceted assessment of the model's accuracy and reliability.
+\textbf{Evaluation Metrics.} To comprehensively evaluate the performance of our model, we adopted metrics: Root Mean Square Error (RMSE), Mean Absolute Error (MAE), and High Correction Time (HCT).
 RMSE is calculated on the macro-scale data to facilitate comparisons between models operating at different granularities.
-MAE provides a measure of the average absolute difference between the predicted and actual values,less sensitive to outliers compared to RMSE.
-HCT evaluates the time it takes for the model to correct its predictions to a high level of accuracy, which is particularly important for long-term prediction.
-Detailed formulas for these metrics are provided in Appendix.
+MAE provides a measure of the average absolute difference between the predicted and actual values.
+HCT evaluates the time it takes for the model to correct its predictions to a high level of accuracy.
+Detailed formulas for these metrics are provided in the Evaluation Metrics part of Appendix E.